This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Redken is not certified cruelty-free by any third-party cruelty-free certifications like Leaping Bunny or PETA.

-Because Redken is not certified cruelty-free by a third party, no one is looking into or substantiating Redken’s cruelty-free commitments and claims.
+Since Redken is not certified cruelty-free by a third party, no one is substantiating or auditing Redken’s cruelty-free commitments and claims.

 Is Redken Owned By A Non-Cruelty-Free Parent Company?

 Yes.
-Redken is owned by L’Oreal, a parent corporation that still engages in animal testing in 2022.
+Redken is owned by L’Oreal, parent corporation that still engages in animal testing in 2023.

 Is Redken Vegan?